 “We do have an agreement,” Lamont said at midday.
 “I’m ready to see that go.”

-Under the legislation, benefits would become available on July 1, 2021.
+Under the legislation, benefits would become available in January 2022.
 It would provide up to 12 weeks of replacement wages, payable on a sliding scale ranging up to a maximum of 95 percent for minimum-wage earners, capped at $900 a week.
 Workers incapacitated by pregnancy could get an additional two weeks.

 Workers would fund the program with a payroll tax of one-half of one percent.
 Benefits would be cut if the revenue proves insufficient to meet demand.